“Wow, Steve Stifler just gave a rose to a girl and meant it. It’s like, monkeys learning to use tools for the first time.”

 As a movie reviewer — mutated, no less — I’m all too aware of how hard it is sometimes to work up the desire to pop in a film when I have no idea what to expect.
 Sometimes they’re surprisingly good; most of the times, they’re a complete waste.
 Unless, of course, you’re able to babble about them on an internet website.
 Then it’s time well spent.
 However, when American Wedding bubbled up in my Netflix rental queue, it was a relief to have a night where I was just dealing with a sequel to one of my old comfort films.

-American Pie remains a beloved comedy on my shelves not only because it revived the 80’s “teens running in vain after tail” sex romp, but it did so with terrific humor and endearing personalities.
+American Pie remains a beloved comedy on my shelves not because it revived the ’80s “teens running in vain after tail” sex romp, but because it did so with terrific humor and endearing personalities.
 At one point (or many) in all our lives, we were stupid for sex, even if we don’t want to share those stories too much.
 The American Pie series gleefully exposes the embarrassing moments of its characters seeking sex (stupidly), contrasting nicely between the immature “hummina hummina” attitude of lusty boys (and girls) with the maturity that should come with both relationships and this new sexual responsibility.
 The first movie was an instant classic; the second a dish of easy-to-swallow leftovers.
-It was basically the same film, as long as you replace “high school” with “college”, “parties at a friend’s house” with “parties at a beach house”, and “horrible masturbation experiences” with… well, “horrible masturbation experiences”.

-However, American Wedding doesn’t seem so much of a true sequel to the first two American Pies as it does a spin-off.
+However, American Wedding doesn’t seem so much of a true sequel to the first two American Pies as a spin-off.
 It has many, but not all, of the main characters (gone are Oz and most of the girls).
-Sure, it has the pacing of the American Pies — riotously funny scene, boring scene, emotional musical montage with punk music, repeat — the attention has long since drifted away from four teens and their quests to get laid.
+Sure, it has the pacing of the American Pies — riotously funny scene, boring scene, emotional musical montage with punk music, repeat — the attention has long since drifted away from four teens and their romantic conquests.

-Instead, amidst the hubbub of loser Jim and Michelle’s wedding plans, we have the Force Known As Stifler taking center stage.
+Instead, amidst the hubbub of loser Jim and Michelle’s wedding plans, we have the Force Known as Stifler taking center stage.
 Stifler was one of those guys who was great as a secondary character, when he’d just say the F-word a lot and end up digesting foul liquids, but we’re on tenuous ground when he takes the lead.
-To give the filmmaker’s credit, Stifler not only gets some of the funniest scenes (including a dance off in a gay bar and impersonating Finch to get a goody-goody girl), but he also goes on a genuine quest from one-dimensional jerk to a jerk who’s at least growing up a bit (Michelle’s line killed me, when she said about Stifler giving a girl a flower, “It’s like watching monkeys use tools for the first time!”).
+To give the filmmaker’s credit, Stifler not only gets some of the funniest scenes (including a dance off in a gay bar and impersonating Finch to get a goody-goody girl), but he also goes on a genuine quest from one-dimensional jerk to a jerk who’s at least growing up a bit.

 Other than the shift in focus to the series’ most popular character, American Wedding rates “good” in solid entertainment value.
 It’s more (and less) of the same, which means a bunch of socially awkward settings where a character is embarrassed by something sexually dumb they did, but that still proves very trustworthy for a laugh.
 The bachelor party, in particular, is outright hysterical, and probably worth a watch on the unrated DVD version for the added jokes.